-ART 076B 3.5 Units Book Making
+ART 076B 3.5 Units Portfolio Development: Documentation

 Course Advisory: SCC minimum English standard.
-At least 3 courses in designated studio art focus of the semester.
 This is an advanced course designed to serve the student in the preparation of a professional fine art portfolio consisting of a body or series of work.
 Emphasis is placed on 1) individual expression of an artistic vision, 2) professional quality documentation and presentation of artwork and 3) capacity to communicate both verbally and in writing about artwork produced.
 For this course the student should have the necessary skills, art making experience and motivation to work independently, with expert consultation by the instructor, on developing a coherent body of work.
-This course is the second in a two part course offering following Portfolio Development- Artistic Inquiry.
+This course is the second in a two part course offering following Portfolio Development-Artistic Inquiry.
 Student should expect to incur materials and equipment costs typical of a studio art course.
 Field trip may be required.
-Repeatable 3 times.
-Two hours lecture, four and one-half hours lab.
+Two hours lecture, four and onehalf hours lab.